 Opera launched the WebKit based browser for Android earlier in the year and at the time, the app was sporting a beta tag.
 Well, flash forward till today and another Opera browser update has arrived for Android users and this time around the browser has ditched the beta tag.
 Basically, while this release and these features are now ready for prime time, this update should look and feel familiar for those who had been using the beta.

-Opera about how they had reached the 300 million user mark.
+Earlier in the month we saw news from Opera about how they had reached the 300 million user mark.
 That news came along with details of an updated browser, one that is based on webkit.
 The folks at Opera had promised that they would be showing it off during Mobile World Congress and as of today -- they have released it for all to enjoy.
 The browser is available by way of the Google Play Store and is dubbed, Opera browser beta.

-published report from Opera Mediaworks is showing record growth in mobile advertising as well as Android being on the rise.
+A recently published report from Opera Mediaworks is showing record growth in mobile advertising as well as Android being on the rise.
 The report is showing information from Q4 2012 and taking the data from an advertising platform that is currently serving up more than 50 billion ad impressions per month across a network of 12,000 mobile sites and apps.

 Opera Software has revealed its next generation browser, and you know we wouldn't be talking about it here on Android Community if it didn't have something to do with mobile devices.
 Introduced today over on Pocket-Lint, Opera Ice is a new mobile browser targeted at iOS and Android.
 Opera has seen the need for change in the mobile browser space, and plans to use Ice as a means of implementing that change.